 It’s berry time in Alaska again!
-Here’s a post about berry picking from last August.
+Here’s a post about berry picking from August of 2016.

 My husband and I recently drove to Sheep Mountain Lodge on the Glenn Highway.
 It has lovely mountain views, hiking trails, and a good restaurant.
 We planned to take a hike and have dinner there, until someone at the lodge told us the berries were out.
 Change in plans—time to get some blueberries.